Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Methodology

 \subsection{Graph Construction}

-After point cloud pre-processing, the graph is constructed by treating each point as a node.
+After pre-processing, the graph is constructed for each frame of point cloud by treating each point as a node.
 A cost function $f(i,j)$ is defined to select node pairs for edge generation, preferring neighboring points with similar velocities:

 where $\lambda$ is a weighting parameter.
-An edge is established between nodes $i$ and $j$ if $f(i,j)$ is below the threshold $F_t$.
+Edges are established between node $i$ and its $k$ nearest neighbors in the feature space.